Maritime object classification with SAR imagery using quantum kernel methods: Introduction

-To help combat these issues, Synthetic Aperture Radar (SAR) uses radio waves and advanced signal processing techniques to generate high-resolution images of the Earth's surface, regardless of lighting and weather conditions, enabling persistent surveillance during both day and night under any atmospheric circumstances~\cite{Torres2019Remote}.
+To help combat these issues, Synthetic Aperture Radar (SAR) uses radio waves and advanced signal processing techniques to generate high-resolution images of the Earth's surface, regardless of lighting and weather conditions.
+This enables persistent surveillance during both day and night under any atmospheric circumstances~\cite{Torres2019Remote}.
 However, despite the high spatial resolution, the relative size of boats compared with the surrounding environment remains small, making the associated classification tasks particularly challenging.
 To address this difficulty, recent work~\cite{Luckett2024Sarfish,Williams2023Contrastive} has explored the use of complex-valued SAR imagery, leveraging both amplitude and phase information for the purposes of classification.
-This shift toward inherently complex data suggests a potential role for quantum algorithms, since quantum computers operate natively in complex Hilbert spaces and may therefore provide advantages when learning from complex-valued features.
+This shift toward inherently complex data suggests a potential role for quantum algorithms, since quantum computers operate natively in complex Hilbert spaces and may be more compatible with learning from complex-valued features.

-In this paper we focus on the second component of image processing, the classification of pre-detected maritime objects, and tackle the tasks using quantum kernel methods (QKMs)~\cite{Schuld2018Supervised,Schuld2021Kernels}, which are kernel methods that use a quantum computer to efficiently evaluate a kernel function.
+In this paper we focus on the second component of image processing, the classification of pre-detected maritime objects, and tackle the tasks using quantum kernel methods (QKMs)~\cite{Havlicek2019Supervised,Schuld2019Feature,Schuld2021Supervised}, which are kernel methods that use a quantum computer to evaluate a kernel function.
 Recent studies suggest that QKMs may offer computational advantages over classical ML methods~\cite{Nadim2025Comparative}, since they give us access to kernels which cannot be evaluated efficiently with a classical computer, such as those used in~\cite{Havlicek2019Supervised,Liu2021Rigorous,Huang2021Power,Wu2023Phase}.
 Prior works have investigated applications of quantum algorithms in the context of SAR data, including for the purposes of image formation~\cite{Giovagnoli2025Quantum,Salahat2025Quantum}, denoising~\cite{Mauro2024QSpeckle, Wang2024Quantum,Miller2024Quantum} and classification~\cite{Miller2023Quantum,Naik2024Quantum}.
 This paper, however, provides the first study which investigates the efficacy of quantum kernel methods for classifying maritime objects.